INTEGRITYSETUP(8) Maintenance Commands INTEGRITYSETUP(8)

 --progress-json

-Prints wipe progress data in json format suitable mostly for
+Prints wipe progress data in JSON format, which is suitable

-machine processing.
-It prints separate line every half second
+mostly for machine processing.
+It prints a separate line every

-(or based on --progress-frequency value).
-The JSON output
+half second (or based on --progress-frequency value).
+The JSON

-looks as follows during wipe progress (except it’s compact
+output looks as follows during wipe progress (except it’s a

 {